ShinyGible/shiny/README.md

 There are many method for data usage.

-A. (default): use site's csv data if you want to update this, just create a PR for this project to update the (`pm.csv`)[https://github.com/Rplus/pokemongo-shiny/blob/main/src/assets/data/pm.csv]
+### A. (default): use site's csv data

+  if you want to update this,
+  just create a PR for this project to update the (`pm.csv`)[https://github.com/Rplus/pokemongo-shiny/blob/main/src/assets/data/pm.csv]

-B. custom csv data url:
+### B. custom csv data url:

   you can host csv file by yourself, and just enter your csv url into sidebar to apply pm data.

-C. use my google spreadsheet,
+### C. use my google spreadsheet

-  just enter my spreadsheet public url into sidebar: <https://opensheet.elk.sh/1l1CXHdge8_2F2ifjMY71f23DJ_98Ei2QNZ9rPdBd8jQ/pm>
+  just enter my spreadsheet public url into side-panel: <https://opensheet.elk.sh/1l1CXHdge8_2F2ifjMY71f23DJ_98Ei2QNZ9rPdBd8jQ/pm>

   if you want to update my spreadsheet ( <https://docs.google.com/spreadsheets/d/1l1CXHdge8_2F2ifjMY71f23DJ_98Ei2QNZ9rPdBd8jQ/edit?gid=1540699392> ) click right-top button to send me a request for getting a edit permission.
   And then, you could help me to update the data easy, that's really great!

+  ※
+  If you are not sure whether you have made a mistake, you can copy the spreadsheet to your own Google spreadsheet.
+  And then change the custom data url to your spreadsheet and just give it a try

-D. use your google spreadsheet you need to get the spreadsheet public url, the easiest method is: https://opensheet.elk.sh/spreadsheet_id/tab_name just change the spreadsheet_id/tab_name with your google spreadsheet page.
+### D. use your google spreadsheet

+  you need to get the spreadsheet public url, the easiest method is: https://opensheet.elk.sh/spreadsheet_id/tab_name just change the spreadsheet_id/tab_name with your google spreadsheet page.